day8/re-frame/README.md

 data.
 Interceptors (data) are preferred over middleware (higher order functions).
 Etc.

-Just to insit on this point a bit more: while data is central to everyday Clojure programmming (in a way that is unfamiliar to those from other languages), this is amplified even further in re-frame because, in a reactive system, [it is the arrival of data which coordinates code](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).
+Just to insist further on this point: while data is central to everyday Clojure programmming (in a way that is unfamiliar and surprising to those from other languages), this is amplified even further in re-frame because, in a reactive system, [it is the arrival of data which coordinates code](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).